n0Oo0Oo0b/pseudo-interpreter/README.md

 ## How to run

 Execute the `cambridgeScript` directory with python3.10 or above.
 The script to execute will be read from stdin.

+> `ModuleNotFoundError: No module named 'cambridgeScript'` If you get this error use the *outside* main.py file